gdalcubes/docs/source/collection_formats.rst

 Image Collection Formats
 ==================================================

 Image collection formats describe how image collections are composed from GDAL datasets, considering specific data product organizations.

-A collection format is a JSON file that defines rules how that are applied to derive required metadata when a GDAL dataset
-(specified by its identifier, e.g. the path to a local GeoTIFF file) shall be added to a collection.
+A collection format is a JSON file defining rules, how to derive required metadata when a GDAL dataset (specified by its identifier, e.g. the path to a local GeoTIFF file) is added to an image collection.

-To add a GDAL dataset (given its identifier) to a collection, we must find out
+When adding a GDAL dataset (given its identifier) to a collection, we must find out

 - to which image the dataset belongs (identified by a unique image name),
 - the recording date/time of the dataset, and
-- which bands of the dataset correspond to which bands of the collection.
+- how bands of the dataset relate to bands of the collection.

-Regular expressions
+Regular Expressions
 ----------------------------------------------------------

-Rules are mostly defined as regular expresions on the GDAL dataset identifiers. gdalcubes uses the `standard C++11 regular expression library <http://www.cplusplus.com/reference/regex>`_ with default `ECMAScript <http://www.cplusplus.com/reference/regex/ECMAScript>`_ syntax.
+Rules are mostly defined as regular expresions on the GDAL dataset identifiers.
+Some expressions simply check whether a dataset *matches* the expression or not, whereas some expression return a captured substring (e.g. the datetime part). gdalcubes uses the `standard C++11 regular expression library <http://www.cplusplus.com/reference/regex>`_ with default `ECMAScript <http://www.cplusplus.com/reference/regex/ECMAScript>`_ syntax.

-JSON format
+JSON Format
 ------------------------------------

-Header information
+Header Information
 ####################################

 The JSON files for image collection formats start with some header information, including a short description of the particular product it adresses and some keywords.
 These header information are optional, but may be useful for searching.

 For example, the following description and tags are used in the collection format for Sentinel 2 Level 2A products.

 .. code-block:: json
    :caption: Example header information of the Sentinel 2 Level 2A collection format.

     "description" : "Image collection format for Sentinel 2 Level 2A data as downloaded from the Copernicus Open Access Hub, expects a list of file paths as input.
 The format should work on original ZIP compressed as well as uncompressed imagery.", "tags" : ["Sentinel", "Copernicus", "ESA", "BOA", "Surface Reflectance"]